aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 # The Solution

+What I propose is a design for basic type names that is intuitive and doesn't make you stop twice or even thrice about it.
 Here is the design I use:

 First step, do I want a floating point number, a signed integer, or an unsigned integer?